 As a true junior, Gillespie earned career-highs in almost every category.
 He put up 50 total tackles, 4.0 tackles for loss, and a sack, and he also amassed seven pass deflections in coverage.
 He carried over this impact into 2020.
 Despite playing just nine games in a season marred by uncertainty, Gillespie accumulated 46 tackles and four deflections.

 Gillespie never earned All-SEC recognition, but on a Missouri team known for underachieving in football, Gillespie broke the mold.
 Now graduated, Gillespie aims to further distinguish himself in the 2021 NFL Draft.
-He received an invitation to the Senior Bowl in November, where he’ll have a chance to convert on his objectives.
+He also received an invitation to the Senior Bowl in January.

 Analyzing Tyree Gillespie’s NFL Draft profile